Doctors generally try to treat strokes within six hours of symptoms. Now, researchers say treatments within the first 24 hours can be helpful.

 That study found that people who were treated after the traditional six-hour window had better functionality and were more likely to survive to 90 days.

-“These astounding results will have an immediate impact in the clinic and will help us save many lives,” Dr. Walter Koroshetz, director of the National Institute of Neurological Disorders and Stroke, said in a statement.
-“I really cannot overstate the size of this effect.”
+“These astounding results will have an immediate impact in the clinic and will help us save many lives,” Dr. Walter Koroshetz, director of the National Institute of Neurological Disorders and Stroke,

 For years, doctors have believed that once a person with an ischemic stroke has had symptoms for six hours or more, there’s little reason to remove the clot, because the brain tissue may already be permanently damaged.